Kangarstar/docker-elk/README.md

 Please refer to the following documentation page for more details about how to configure Logstash inside Docker
 containers: [Configuring Logstash for Docker][ls-docker].

-### How to scale out the Elasticsearch cluster

-Follow the instructions from the Wiki: [Scaling out Elasticsearch](https://github.com/deviantony/docker-elk/wiki/Elasticsearch-cluster)

 ### How to re-generate TLS certificates